Is Wish Legit & Real? Is Wish Reliable?

 - Until a refund ratio reaches an extremely high level, products will remain listed for sale.
 Merchants can choose to remove high refund ratio items at their discretion.

 So, is Wish trustworthy?
-Is Wish shopping safe when visiting these merchants from around the world?
+Is Wish shopping safe & reliable?

 Wish.com makes a great effort towards monitoring product quality with their refund ratio policy–but it’s worth noting that products are only removed after they reach extremely high levels.

 Additionally, shoppers do not seem to have access to these ratios, so they’re not given the opportunity to make a fully informed decision.
 If Wish shopping online also included refund ratios, customers could potentially avoid the hassle of purchasing an item that has been frequently refunded.

 Given the lack of transparency about refund ratios–and the lack of specificity regarding Wish.com’s responsibility with resolving refund disputes–, it seems that Wish.com is not supporting consumer trust.

 Wish.com Reviews: How to Have the Best Wish Shopping Online Experience

 Knowing that you’re buying from different merchants is key to answering, “Is Wish shopping safe?”
-We’ve gathered a few tips below that will allow you to answer positively to the question, “Is Wish safe?”
+We’ve gathered a few tips below that will answer the question, “Is Wish safe?”